-

 Management Techniques

-Drill and CeremoniesFourth-year cadets (seniors) use the leadership/management techniques they learned their first three years in the Corps to run the Junior ROTC program under the direct supervision of the Aerospace Science Instructors (ASIs).
+Drill and CeremoniesFourth-year cadets (seniors) use the leadership/management techniques they learned during their first three years in the Corps to run the AFJROTC program under the direct supervision of the Aerospace Science Instructors (ASIs).
 They plan, organize, direct, coordinate and control all Junior ROTC activities.
 These cadets are given a leadership position in the Corps and are graded on uniform wear and job performance.
 Their motto is: “If it ain’t immoral, illegal or fattening, you can try it.”

 The Cadet Corps also sponsors four extracurricular activities throughout the school year.
 Attendance is not mandatory, but is highly encouraged.
-These activities are:

 MILITARY DINING OUT